Saucony Ignition 4 Review Facts

 The Saucony Ignition 4 is a strong, durable shoe.
 The Ignition 4’s outsole uses XT-600, a carbon rubber material that is durable and covers the length of the sole.
 The outsole is designed to protect against the wear and tear often associated with road debris.
 There is also an independent heel crash pad that protects the foot during impact, creating an additional element of durability.
 The IMEVA midsole, a strong molded foam material, is made to offer comfortable cushioning while also enhancing the shoe’s durability.
 Additionally, the shoe has a triangular lug design and flex grooves that provide reliable durability.

-The Saucony Ignition 4 uses a lightweight IMEVA midsole to provide cushioning during toe off.
-The cushioning is mean to provide responsiveness.
+The Saucony Ignition 4 uses a lightweight IMEVA midsole to provide cushioning during toe-off.
+The cushioning is meant to provide responsiveness.
 There is also a heel crash pad that provides additional cushioning during impact, adding to the shoe’s responsiveness.
-The 8mm drop helps create smoother transitions during toe off as well.
+The 8mm drop helps create smoother transitions during toe-off as well.
 While many reviewers appreciated the responsiveness of the shoe, some felt that the Ignition 4 lacked cushioning, flexibility and support from previous versions, impacting the shoe’s responsiveness.

 The Saucony Ignition 4 offers a strong amount of traction, designed to handle road running.
 The shoe has a durable outsole comprised of XT-600, a carbon rubber material that offers protection from many elements often found while running on the road.
 The outsole also has a triangular lug design that a reviewer described as an aggressive tread pattern.
 The shoe’s traction holds up well on the road, as well as in wet conditions.
 Overall, the shoe ranks high for traction.